srajappa/telegraf/plugins/inputs/prometheus/README.md

 * `prometheus.io/scheme` If the metrics endpoint is secured then you will need to set this to `https` & most likely set the tls config. (default 'http')
 * `prometheus.io/path` Override the path for the metrics endpoint on the service. (default '/metrics')
 * `prometheus.io/port` Used to override the port. (default 9102)

+#### Mesos Service Discovery

+The URL in the `mesos_agent_url` parameter will be used to discover, via the Mesos state endpoint, the ports on Mesos tasks that metrics may be exposed on.
+Collection will be attempted throughout the life of the task.

+To allow collection of the metrics exposed on any given port (or multiple ports), tasks may EITHER:
+* Label the port with `DCOS_METRICS_FORMAT=prometheus`

+OR

+* Label the task with `DCOS_METRICS_FORMAT=prometheus`
+* Label the task with the index of the metrics port eg. `DCOS_METRICS_PORT=0`

 #### Bearer Token